pseudo-exchange/nym/escrow/README.md

 1. Auction House deploys new escrow contract, without access keys
 2. Users verify no access keys via `near keys escrow.nym.near`

-#### Deploy Deed

-Deploys a contract to an account which should be transferred.
-Only allowed to be executed once, and is done only from account owner.

 #### Revert Title

 Proxy to deed revert_ownership function